aemiers/aemiers/README.md

 # Welcome to Anneke's GitHub!

 ## About
-* UX Designer and Front-End Software Engineering Student at Turing School of Software and Design.
+* UX Designer and Front-End Software Engineer at Turing School of Software and Design.
 * Plays violin, viola, and cello.
 * Currently residing in Denver, Colorado.